-The majority of reviewers recommend this extension ladder for its secure, stable footing even when fully extended.
-Despite the extra weight from the fiberglass construction, users say it’s still easy enough for a single person to maneuver.
-Whether or not you plan to do work around power lines, users highly recommend this extension ladder for its rock-solid performance and secure construction.
+While climbing to the very top of an exceptionally tall ladder can be nerve-wracking, this extension ladder provides reassurance with its secure, stable footing even when fully extended.
+Despite the extra weight from the fiberglass construction, it’s still light enough for a single person to maneuver.

-Best Heavy-Duty: Little Giant Ladders King Kombo Type 1AA Ladder
+Best Heavy-Duty: Little Giant Ladder Systems King Kombo Pro Ladder

-The King Kombo Fiberglass ladder from Little Giant is a heavy-duty ladder with a Type 1AA load rating of 375 pounds.
+The King Kombo fiberglass ladder from Little Giant is a heavy-duty 6-foot ladder—although it is also available in other sizes—with a Type 1AA load rating of 375 pounds.
 However, this workhorse ladder is also a multi-position ladder, making it perfect for a wide range of tasks.
 It converts from an A-frame ladder to an extension or leaning ladder.
-A unique feature is the rotating wall pad that cushions the ladder when leaning it against drywall, siding or other surfaces you don’t want to risk scratching.
+A unique feature is the rotating wall pad that cushions the ladder when leaning it against drywall, siding, or other surfaces you don’t want to risk scratching.

-In addition to meeting or exceeding all OSHA and ANSI standards, this heavy-duty ladder also was awarded the 2019 OSHA New Product of the Year award, and the 2019 Pro Tool Innovation Award.
-Reviewers are also in agreement that this innovative ladder is hard-to-beat for stability and versatility.
-It has been used on work trucks and for extensive home projects.
+In addition to meeting or exceeding all OSHA and ANSI standards, this heavy-duty ladder also was awarded the 2019 OSHA New Product of the Year award and the 2019 Pro Tool Innovation Award, in part thanks to its hard-to-beat stability and versatility.
 Professionals and DIYers alike are impressed with this ladder and love its features.

-Best for Hedge Cutting: Werner FTP 6-ft Fiberglass Tripod Step Ladder
+Best for Hedge Cutting: Werner FTP 6-Foot Fiberglass Tripod Stepladder

 Hedge cutting can be tricky—the uneven ground and bushy nature of the shrubbery can make it difficult to reach the top of hedges and you may find yourself precariously leaning from the ladder to reach one last untrimmed shoot.
 A tripod ladder is a great choice for hedge cutting or any other landscape needs since three legs offer incredible stability on uneven surfaces.